 Earth and Theia were too close to the sun for life to develop; too much ultraviolet radiation for the precursor molecules to stick together.
 But Mars was far enough away that life could develop.
 It was also smaller, so it cooled faster, allowing simple life to develop while Earth was still molten.

-Theia crashed into Earth in such a way that most of the material of Theia was absorbed by (molten) earth, but some of Theia ended up in orbit and ultimately coalesced into our very unusual moon.
+Theia crashed into Earth in such a way that most of the material of Theia was absorbed by the (molten) earth, but some of Theia ended up in orbit and ultimately coalesced into our very unusual moon.
 It was very close to Earth and raised huge tides.
-Tidal forces sent the moon spiraling out while slowing Earth’s day from 6 to the current 24 hours.
+Tidal forces sent the moon spiralling out while slowing Earth’s day from 6 to the current 24 hours.

 Meteor impacts on Mars ejected Mars rocks, some with primitive life “aboard.”
-Freeze-dried in space, a very few of these unintentional space travelers reached Earth.
+Freeze-dried in space, a very few of these unintentional space travellers reached Earth.
 A subset unfroze and was viable; thus seeding Earth with life.
 (Meanwhile, Mars cooled and froze.)

 The high tides caused by our (relatively) huge moon resulted in tidepools, which accelerated early evolution.

 Most rocky planets are bigger than Earth, and if they are in the right place and have the right conditions they no doubt have complex life.
 However, being large they are still in their prime.
 Earth’s prime was the age of dinosaurs; not a time when intelligent life is going to evolve.
 Earth has passed its prime and is dying.
-(On a galactic time scale.)
+(On a galactic timescale.)
 This led to conditions where intelligence was a survival characteristic since it allowed for instant adaptation in the face of rapidly changing conditions.
 (Again, “rapidly” in galactic timescales.)
 Ultimately the Pleistocene with its ice ages produced … us.

 The point of all of the above is that the preconditions for intelligent life are quite rare.
 It is hard and slow to make an intelligent life form

 Getting to other galaxies will be a challenge but not impossible.
 Especially if a usable “faster-than-light” drive works out.
 The point of all this is, if there were aliens, they would already be here.
 Intelligent life by nature inhibits the development of other intelligent life.
 So if there were aliens, they would already be here, and they would be us.
 So while some of us are, unfortunately, we’re not collectively ready for this new paradigm of Alien contact.
 If they are here and have nearly always been here we can infer a few interesting things.
-For something to be allegedly so pervasive and be still subject to debate after all this time it has to be elusive and invisible.
+For something to be allegedly so pervasive and be still subject to debate after all this time, it has to be elusive and invisible.

 Bacteria are entirely incapable of comprehending us.
 In fact, they are not capable of being aware of us at all.
 They inhabit the same space we do, even living inside our bodies as symbionts, but they are entirely incapable of being aware of us.
 Consider ants, which are far more complex than bacteria and are separated from us by only 500 million years of evolutionary development.
 They too inhabit the same space.
 They can be affected by our actions.
 They can see us, eat the food we drop on the ground, crawl all over our picnic tables, but they aren’t really aware of us.
 They are entirely incapable of understanding any message we might try to send to them.
 We have come to understand the chemical signals ants use to communicate with each other, and we can lay down trails for them to follow etc., so basically we humans are able to speak an ant’s language, but still we cannot convey to them any concept of what we are because ants lack the brains to comprehend what we are.

 So, assuming the pace of evolutionary development is roughly constant, aliens out there would likely be so much more advanced that we would be incapable of comprehending them even if we were living right in front of them on their picnic table.
 They could even learn to speak our language, as we have with ants, and it wouldn’t do much good.
-That in itself could explain why it seems that no alien intelligence has contacted is.
+That in itself could explain why it seems that no alien intelligence has contacted us.
 But really, the difference is even more extreme than the rate biological evolutionary development would suggest.

 With the advent of technology, the rate of development has increased enormously, such that the complexity gap will be even bigger over the coming few billion years